STORM-IRIT/Radium-Engine/doc/developer/animation.md

 ## The Character Animation Plugins

-The Radium Engine provides one plugin specific to skeleton-based character animation and another one specific to skeleton-based character skinning.
+The **Radium Official Plugins** (https://gitlab.com/Storm-IRIT/radium-official-plugins) provide one plugin specific to skeleton-based character animation and another one specific to skeleton-based character skinning.
 This first one manages user interactions with the animation skeleton, enabling posing the character and playing the animations.